Singapore Craft Beer Bars: The Only Guide & Map You Need

-The newest entrant that I’ve been to shares its premises with a Killiney Kopitiam franchise.
+Orh Gao (‘black dog’ or stout in Hokkien lingo) shares its premises with a Killiney Kopitiam franchise.
 If you’re so inclined, you can have your beer with kaya toast and eggs when their hours overlap.
-After that, the kitchen makes pasta, fish and chips and otah-otah sandwiches.
-Half and full pints are available from the 10 taps, and the choices are augmented by bottles in the fridge.
+After that, the kitchen makes pasta, fish and chips, otah-otah (spicy fish paste) sandwiches and other finger food.
+300-ml servings and full pints are available from the 10 taps, and the choices are supplemented by bottles in the fridge.

 Tue – Fri: 5 p.m. – 12 a.m.; Sat: 3 p.m. – 12 a.m.; Sun 3 – 11 p.m.

 This gastropub is as close to the northwest as the revolution has got.
 There are usually Brewdog, Fourpure and Hitachino Nest beers among the eight taps but there is also an extensive selection in the fridge.
 Half and full pints are served but you can also have a tasting rack of four draft beers.
 The kitchen whips up the standard pub fare like burgers, pasta and fish and chips.
 They also organise Trails & Ales, a monthly trail run in the surrounding Bukit Timah area that is followed by $10-pints of selected beers.

 Besides Temple Cellars, you can buy and take home bottled and canned beer from these local establishments.
 You can also order craft beer online from them (click on the links) and arrange deliveries.